LeeDoYup/bottom-up-attention-tf/README.md

 - This code do **not** use visual-genome dataset fore pretraining.
 - More number of hidden neurons are used than original paper (512 >> 1024)
 - batch normalization is used in classifier.
+- This implementation requires large RAM size (~ 100 GB) by pretrained features.

 ## Results